Canon 1D Mark IV vs XC10

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the XC10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the XC10 have been discontinued, but can regularly be found used on eBay.
-The XC10 was replaced by the Canon XC20, while the 1D Mark IV does not have a direct successor.
+Both the 1D Mark IV and the XC10 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the 1D Mark IV does not have a direct successor.
+Further information on the features and operation of the 1D Mark IV and XC10 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Canon XC10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Canon XC10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark IV: